-One historical event shaped the circumstances which led to the development of an innovative way of thinking.
-It was at the height of the Vietnam War, in 1968, when US Navy fighter pilots all of a sudden started losing ground to their North Vietnamese counterparts.
+One historical event shaped the development of a new, innovative way of thinking.
+It was at the height of the Vietnam War, in 1968 when US Navy fighter pilots all of a sudden started losing ground to their North Vietnamese counterparts.

 Up until that moment, US fighter pilots had been shooting down about two North Vietnamese aircraft for every one they lost, a 2:1 ratio.
 But by the first few months of 1968, the ratio had dropped to 1:1.

 Do you remember the hype around the Top Gun movie, back in the 80s?
 Well, the original TG school was actually created at that exact moment of the Nam conflict.

 The best US Navy fighter pilots were trained to fly and fight just like enemy fighter pilots.
 As a matter of fact, the US army used Vietnam pilots as instructors for their new Navy fighter pilots.

 The results of the Top Gun training program were more than impressive.
 By 1970, US pilots were shooting down 12 enemy aircraft for every one they lost.
 We are talking here about the improvement of the ratio, from 1:1 to 12:1!

 What led to that kind of comeback was the use of Deliberate Practice principles.
 More precisely, the use of a specific approach to the mental aspect of high-performance called adaptive thinking.